dengking/NLP/docs/NLTK/docs/8-Analyzing-Sentence-Structure/8-Analyzing-Sentence-Structure.md

 | b.   |      | ![tree_images/ch08-tree-7.png](http://www.nltk.org/book/tree_images/ch08-tree-7.png) |

 We've only illustrated two levels of recursion here, but there's no upper limit on the depth.
 You can experiment with parsing sentences that involve more deeply nested structures.
 Beware that the `RecursiveDescentParser` is unable to handle **left-recursive** productions of the form `X -> X Y`; we will return to this in [4](http://www.nltk.org/book/ch08.html#sec-parsing).

+# 4  Parsing With Context Free Grammar

+A **parser** processes input sentences according to the productions of a grammar, and builds one or more constituent structures that conform to the grammar.
+A grammar is a declarative specification of well-formedness — it is actually just a string, not a program.
+A parser is a procedural interpretation of the grammar.
+It searches through the space of trees licensed by a grammar to find one that has the required sentence along its fringe.

+A parser permits a grammar to be evaluated against a collection of test sentences, helping linguists to discover mistakes in their grammatical analysis.
+A parser can serve as a model of psycholinguistic processing, helping to explain the difficulties that humans have with processing certain syntactic constructions.
+Many natural language applications involve parsing at some point; for example, we would expect the natural language questions submitted to a question-answering system to undergo parsing as an initial step.In this section we see two simple parsing algorithms, a top-down method called recursive descent parsing, and a bottom-up method called shift-reduce parsing.
+We also see some more sophisticated algorithms, a top-down method with bottom-up filtering called **left-corner parsing**, and a **dynamic programming** technique called **chart parsing**.

+## 4.1  Recursive Descent Parsing

+## 4.2  Shift-Reduce Parsing

+## 4.3  The Left-Corner Parser

+## 4.4  Well-Formed Substring Tables

+# 5  Dependencies and Dependency Grammar

+# 6  Grammar Development

+Parsing builds trees over sentences, according to a phrase structure grammar.
+Now, all the examples we gave above only involved toy grammars containing a handful of productions.
+What happens if we try to scale up this approach to deal with realistic corpora of language?
+In this section we will see how to access treebanks, and look at the challenge of developing broad-coverage grammars.

+## 6.1  Treebanks and Grammars

+## 6.2  Pernicious Ambiguity

+## 6.3  Weighted Grammar

+# 7  Summary